oracle-terraform-modules/terraform-oci-tdf-iam/README.md

 The module covers the following use case:

-* Creating compartments, users, groups, dynamic groups and policies that we will those IAM objects.
+* Create compartments, users, groups, dynamic groups and policies that will be use as IAM objects.

 ## Prerequisites
 This module does not create any dependencies or prerequisites :